Jhonder Cádiz

-Jhonder Leonel Cádiz Fernández (born 29 July 1995) is a Venezuelan professional footballer who plays as a striker for Liga MX Pachuca C.F.
-Pachuca and the Venezuela national team.
+Jhonder Leonel Cádiz Fernández (born 29 July 1995) is a Venezuelan professional footballer who plays as a forward for Chinese Super League club Wuhan Three Towns and the Venezuela national team.

 Club career

 A product of Deportivo Petare's youth system, Cádiz made his professional debut in Deportivo Petare's 0–0 Primera División draw against Atlético El Vigía on 29 March 2012.
 He spent two seasons playing for Caracas FC.

 Cádiz was loaned to Portuguese club C.F.
 União on 3 July 2015.
 A year later, he moved to fellow Madeira club C.D.
 Nacional, signing a three-year deal.
 On 28 June 2019, Portuguese champions Benfica announced that Cádiz had signed a five-year contract with the club.
 He was then loaned out to Dijon for one season.
 On 8 September, Cádiz joined MLS side Nashville SC on loan until 30 June 2021.
-On 29 June 2021 his contract for the U.S. club has been extended.
+On 29 June 2021, his contract for the U.S. club has been extended.
 Following the 2021 season Cádiz's purchase option was declined by Nashville and he returned to Benfica.
+However, Cádiz did not stay at the club, as on 31 January 2022 he signed with Famalicão of the Primeira Liga.

+In July 2024, Cádiz signed with the Liga MX team Club León.
+A year later, in July 2025, he was loaned to the Liga MX side Pachuca, a team owned by the same person as León.

+In February 2026, Cádiz signed with Wuhan Three Towns, a team that plays in the Chinese Super League.

 International career

-On 23 May 2013, Cádiz was called up to the senior Venezuela national football team for a friendly match against El Salvador, but he did not play.
+On 23 May 2013, Cádiz was called up to the senior Venezuela national team for a friendly match against El Salvador, but he did not play.